 - tell your doctor if you have or have ever had asthma, especially if you also have frequent stuffed or runny nose or nasal polyps (swelling of the lining of the nose); heart failure; swelling of the hands, feet, ankles, or lower legs; or kidney or liver disease.

-- tell your doctor if you are pregnant, especially if you are around 20 weeks or later pregnant, you plan to become pregnant, or you are breastfeeding.
+- tell your doctor if you are pregnant, especially if you are around 20 weeks or later pregnant, you plan to become pregnant, or if you are breastfeeding.
 If you become pregnant while taking etodolac, call your doctor.
 Etodolac may harm the fetus and cause problems with delivery if it is taken around 20 weeks or later during pregnancy.
 Do not take etodolac around or after 20 weeks of pregnancy, unless you are told to do so by your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking etodolac.